 - Discover a solution, whether it is a new environment that does not allow for the behavior to be a cause of concern, or a new activity that distracts from the behavior altogether.

 For more assistance with managing the challenging aspects of Alzheimer’s disease for someone you love, contact Advanced Home Health Care.
-Our caregivers are extensively trained and experienced in creative, effective dementia care practices, and we’re here to help whenever you need us for in-home care in Burlington and throughout the surrounding communities.
+Our caregivers are extensively trained and experienced in creative, effective dementia care practices, and we’re here to help whenever you need us for senior care in Fort Madison and throughout the surrounding communities.